MicTarHal/migact/content/events/2025-03_working-for-change-meetup/index.en.md

 ---
 title: Meetup – Working for change in your country of origin, while also making a difference where you live
-cover: fb_img_1714055522240.avif
 dtstart: 2025-03-21T17:30:00.000+01:00
 duration: 120
-location: ""
+location: ''
 registration: https://forms.gle/SQukpSYoYXuBxFkw9
-project: civic-integration-migrant-residents/index
+project: civic-integration-migrant-residents
+cover: fb_img_1714055522240.avif
 ---
 Join the first event of a new series of informal meetings.
 In a storytelling format we will engage in discussions, activities, community coaching, and networking on topics related to civic participation and experiences of foreigners living in Prague.

 **Bring your friends**
 **Bring your ideas**
 **Join the conversation!**

 <!--more-->